phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

 Build QIMP SDK image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Qualcomm® Intelligent Multimedia Product (QIMP) SDK is a collection of four standalone function SDKs, namely, Qualcomm® Intelligent Multimedia SDK (IM SDK), Qualcomm® Neural Processing SDK, Qualcomm® AI Engine direct SDK, and the LiteRT.
+The Qualcomm® Intelligent Multimedia Product (QIMP) SDK is a collection of four standalone function SDKs, namely, Qualcomm® Intelligent Multimedia SDK (IM SDK), Qualcomm® Neural Processing SDK, Qualcomm® AI Engine direct SDK, and Lite Runtime (LiteRT).
 It also includes reference applications that you can use to develop use cases.

 For more details, see `QIMP SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-51>`__.